top of page

 A Widow Taking One Small Step: Moving Forward After Loss + Reflection Worksheet

 You’re here because you’re ready to take a small step forward.
 Let’s break it down into something simple and doable.
-Before I ever showed up to a hiking group…before I got on a plane to Israel… my steps looked much smaller.
+Before I ever showed up to a hiking group…Before I got on a plane to Israel… My steps looked much smaller.
 Your starting steps are things like: Looking at the website.
 Thinking about going.
 Driving there… and almost turning around.
-Buying a new outfit (!)
+Buying a new outfit for your first event !
 Sometimes the step isn’t the big thing.
 Sometimes it’s just getting a little closer.
-And that prepares you
+And

 Lisa Woolery